cj-mills/christianjmills/_posts/2021-12-16-Notes-on-Making-Money-as-a-Freelance-Developer.md

 layout: post
 toc: false
 comments: true
-description: My notes on making money as a freelance developer by Luke Ciciliano on freeCodeCamp.
+description: My notes on some tips for making money as a freelance developer by Luke Ciciliano on freeCodeCamp.
 categories: [career, notes]
 hide: true
 permalink: /:title/